CI 8082 La Granada Pump Station Project

 The project includes the installation of new piping within new pump station access road, Mountain Crest Circle cul-de-sac, Ray’s Way ( Horse trail), Conejo School Road and Ranch View Place.
 The installation of 2800 ft of new waterline along La Granada Drive, from Hood drive to Erbes Road is completed.

 Project time Frame:

-Construction is anticipated to start in May 2020 and be completed by May 2021, to be followed by rehabilitation of the La Granada Reservoir in Summer/Fall 2021
+Construction is in progress and project completion is estimated May 2021, to be followed by rehabilitation of the La Granada Reservoir in Summer/Fall 2021

 This project is being funded by the City’s Water Capital Fund Budget.